PressCrew/buddypress-links/readme.txt

 == Installation ==

+* BuddyPress Links 0.7.x requires WordPress 3.4 or higher with BuddyPress 1.6 or higher installed.
 * BuddyPress Links 0.6.x requires WordPress 3.3 or higher with BuddyPress 1.5 or higher installed.
 * BuddyPress Links 0.5.x requires WordPress 3.0 or higher with BuddyPress 1.2.6 or higher installed.
 * BuddyPress Links 0.4.x requires WordPress 2.9.2 or higher with BuddyPress 1.2.x installed.